 The dynamics of dense star clusters is one of the most challenging problems of modern computational astrophysics.
-The large number of particles, high interaction rate, and large number of physical processes with vastly different physical timescales conspire to make globular clusters (GCs) and galactic nuclei (GN) uniquely difficult to model.
-In particular, the large number of black holes (BHs) in both GCs and GN often dynamically interact on a significantly shorter timescales than the rest of the cluster \citep{Spitzer1969}.
+The large number of particles, high interaction rate, and large number of processes with vastly different physical timescales conspire to make globular clusters (GCs) and galactic nuclei (GN) uniquely difficult to model.
+In particular, the large number of black holes (BHs) in both GCs and GN often dynamically interact on a much shorter timescales than the rest of the cluster \citep{Spitzer1969}.
 Although only comprising a small fraction of the total cluster mass, these BHs provide the dominant energy source for GCs, especially after the BH-driven core-collapse \citep{Morscher2015}.
 Hence, understanding their dynamics is critical to understanding the overall evolution and present-day appearance of these systems \citep{Mackey2008}.
 Unfortunately, since the orbital and interaction timescales of these BHs are frequently orders-of-magnitude smaller than the interaction timescale of a typical star in the cluster, resolving these effects can be particularly difficult.

 Modern stellar dynamics codes have intensely investigated GCs, with the majority of work focusing on two approaches.
 The $N$-body approach directly integrates the force of every particle on every other particle, with the current generation of codes \citep{PortegiesZwart2001a,Harfst2008,Nitadori2012,Capuzzo-Dolcetta2013a,Wang2015} making extensive use of state-of-the-art hardware acceleration and algorithmic enhancements.
-While extremely precise, this approach can require years \citep[e.g.\ ][]{Heggie2014b} to complete a full simulation of a realistic Milky-Way GC.
+While extremely precise, this approach can require more than a year \citep[e.g.,][]{Heggie2014b,Wang2016} to complete a full simulation of a realistic Milky-Way GC.